pzemtsov/pzemtsov.github.io/_posts/2016-01-31-home-made-hash-tables-in-java.md

 <tr><td>2,500,000</td><td>1,126</td><td>119,481</td><td>416,713</td><td>2.70</td><td>92.2</td></tr>
 </table>

-The good news is that we managed to run two and a half million iteration on a rather big structure.
+The good news is that we managed to run two and a half million iterations on a rather big structure.
 The maximal number of live cells was 416K, which is not bad.
 The memory consumption is also reasonable (92 megabytes these days can even be called "small").

 The bad news is that the progress slows down significantly as the structure grows.
 We started at less than a second for 10,000 steps, and ended up at 1,126 seconds for